-Jurassic World will be opening soon.
-There is only one thing on my mind: What is the liability for a zoo full of dinosaurs that start eating people?
+Jurassic World asks the question: What is the liability for a zoo full of dinosaurs that start eating people?
 Seriously, who is their insurance carrier?
 Exactly how big was the retainer for the law firm representing them?
 Are there plaintiffs law firms that specialize in dinosaur bite cases?
 Do state bar associations offer certifications in dinosaur law?
-Will Jurassic World at least have one lawyer who does not get eaten this time?
+Will Jurassic World at least have one lawyer who does not get eaten by a dinosaur this time?

 Mitigating liability would take a lawyer who is a Raptor whisperer.
 Generally speaking, there is strict liability for zoos where an animal injures a person.
 Consider the law from Alaska as an example: